Books by Debi Bower available on Amazon - shop now

 Winner, with 55.8% of the vote

-Enjoy active and historic sections of the Erie Canal, rural, suburban, and city communities along the Canalway Corridor.
+Enjoy active and historic sections of the Erie Canal, as well as rural, suburban, and city communities along the Canalway Corridor.
 The 365-mile trail between Albany and Buffalo is mainly off-road.

 Runners Up: